-- 1. That the Finance and Audit Committee recommend that Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for Commercial Street Phase 3 and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application would expedite the completion of the Design Commercial project. - The disadvantages of this option: The project budget does not maximize the available grant funding available. - Financial Implications: The project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application. - 2.
-That the Finance and Audit Committee recommend that Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Beban HVAC project and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application will result in greater user comfort, improved efficiency, reduced GHG emissions, and address required asset renewals that will be required in the near term regardless of grant funding. - The disadvantages of this option: Construction may interrupt regular programming or require a longer maintenance window. - Financial Implications: The full project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application. - 3.
-That the Finance and Audit Committee recommend that Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Buttertubs Marsh Lateral System project and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application would result in this project being completed earlier than currently scheduled, addressing the current critical sanitary sewer capacity issues more quickly than otherwise possible.
+- 1. That Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for Commercial Street Phase 3 and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application would expedite the completion of the Design Commercial project. - The disadvantages of this option: The project budget does not maximize the available grant funding available. - Financial Implications: The project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application. - 2.
+That Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Beban HVAC project and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application will result in greater user comfort, improved efficiency, reduced GHG emissions, and address required asset renewals that will be required in the near term regardless of grant funding. - The disadvantages of this option: Construction may interrupt regular programming or require a longer maintenance window. - Financial Implications: The full project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application. - 3.
+That Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Buttertubs Marsh Lateral System project and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: A successful grant application would result in this project being completed earlier than currently scheduled, addressing the current critical sanitary sewer capacity issues more quickly than otherwise possible. - The disadvantages of this option: A successful grant application will not fund the entire project and will require a reprioritization of the remaining Sewer projects.

-- The disadvantages of this option: A successful grant application will not fund the entire project and will require a reprioritization of the remaining Sewer projects. - Financial Implications: The project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application.
+- Financial Implications: The project will be included in the 2026 2030 Draft Financial Plan contingent on a successful grant application.
 Other sewer projects will be reprioritised to fund the City's portion of the project. - 4.
-That the Finance and Audit Committee recommend that Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Stadium District Centre and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: This project helps fulfill components of the City of Nanaimo's Integrated Action Plan (IAP 164 and 192) regarding the completion of the Stadium District, a designated key area for sport and outdoor events. - The disadvantages of this option: Construction may interrupt normal use of the facility and may impact availability to user groups. - Financial Implications: The project will be included in the 2026 2030 Financial Plan contingent on a successful grant application. - 5.
-That the Finance and Audit Committee recommend alternative direction for a project to apply to the Strategic Priorities Fund Capital Infrastructure Stream.
+That Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for the Stadium District Centre and that Council commits to provide overall grant management and support any cost overruns. - The advantages of this option: This project helps fulfill components of the City of Nanaimo's Integrated Action Plan (IAP 164 and 192) regarding the completion of the Stadium District, a designated key area for sport and outdoor events. - The disadvantages of this option: Construction may interrupt normal use of the facility and may impact availability to user groups. - Financial Implications: The project will be included in the 2026 2030 Financial Plan contingent on a successful grant application. - 5.
+That Council provide alternative direction to staff for a project to apply to the Strategic Priorities Fund Capital Infrastructure Stream.